 - Liaise with internal resources at McGill and in partner institutions as needed and third parties/vendors in the execution of projects;

 - Ensure that all projects are delivered on time, within scope and within budget;

 - Work with the IT management team in each clinical site and health region to develop the IT Project Standards guide, seek contributions from the PI and BRILLIANT executive committee to ensure that the Standards meet best practice;

-- Organize and conduct workshops with end users of the infrastructure including students, researchers, clients, clinicians, and decision makers to identify areas of improvement for projects, document recommendations and present them to the management team, as well as implement changes;
+- Organize and conduct workshops with end users of the BRILLIANT technology solutions including students, researchers, clients, clinicians, and decision makers to identify areas of improvement for projects, document recommendations and present them to the management team, as well as implement changes;

 - Build up a repository of project templates, both technical and management, to support the Research Project Coordinators;

 - Implement project standards across all projects in BRILLIANT;

 - Lead continuous improvement efforts for all processes and templates throughout the BRILLIANT life cycle;

 - Develop and maintaining positive relationships with BRILLIANT partners and infrastructure end users;